mandel94/easyAnalysis/README.md

 ## WHAT?

-The goal of easyAnalysis is to provide an interface for implementing different types of analysis on qualitative data.
-The focus is on making the analysis as ease as possible, by abstracting away any low-level implementation and giving the analyst visual control over the analysis pipeline.
+The goal of easyAnalysis is to provide an interface for implementing factorial analysis of qualitative data.
+The focus is on making the analysis as easy as possible, by abstracting away any low-level implementation and giving the analyst visual control over the analysis pipeline.
 ## WHY?